What is Mastercard? A comprehensive guide to the global card network

 Here are a few highlights that illustrate how businesses benefit from accepting Mastercard:

-Mastercard is accepted in over 210 countries and territories, which means accepting Mastercard gives businesses instant international relevance and market access.
+• Global reach: Mastercard is accepted in more than 210 countries and territories, which means accepting Mastercard gives businesses instant international relevance and market access.

-Transactions are quick, usually requiring only a tap or swipe, which makes this card network an easy choice for businesses that want to provide a low-friction payment experience for customers and increase the efficiency of their checkout operations.
+• Speed and convenience: Transactions are quick and usually require only a tap or swipe, which makes this card network an easy choice for businesses that want to provide a smooth payment experience for customers and increase the efficiency of their checkout operations.

 Mastercard security measures